neveratdennys/PostgreSQLMigration/README.md

 # PostgreSQLMigration
-Script to make SQL Server to Postgres migration easier for Views and Function.
+Script to make SQL Server to Postgres migration easier for functions and stored procedures.

-Although a lot of changes required for this migration can be completed with simply search and replace, but some changes are difficult to do especially on large databases.
-This project aims to provide more functionality and reduce manual conversion required given the sizable differences between tsql and pgsql.
+The functionalities of this Python project is only possible after applying [sqlserve2pgsql](https://github.com/dalibo/sqlserver2pgsql) for schema/data and Amazon's migration program for views/functions.
+This combination of tools already complete most of the migration, leaving only few unconverted cases to handle; and this project specifically handles repetitive instances of this final manual migration process.

 ## List of functionality
 - add dbo. (or any schema name) to tables in a FROM/JOIN statement